-Advice on the best ways to get to Silverstone for the British Formula 1 Grand Prix.
-The next race is on July 14-16, 2017.
+The best ways to get to Silverstone for the Formula 1 British Grand Prix 2023.
+Advice on driving, trains, buses & more.

-If you are flying into the UK, there is a good choice of airports which are relatively close to Silverstone, including London’s five main airports: Heathrow (LHR), Gatwick (LGW), City (LCY), Stansted (STN) and Luton (LTN).
+If you are flying into the UK, there is a good choice of airports which are relatively close to Silverstone, including London’s five main airports: Heathrow (LHR), Gatwick (LGW), London City (LCY), Stansted (STN) and Luton (LTN).
 The closest of the five airports to Silverstone is Luton, but it’s still approximately 50 miles (80km) away.
 Birmingham Airport (BHX) is a similar distance from the circuit.
-The latter two airports are worth considering flying into if you are planning on staying near the circuit; Luton in particularly has a good selection of discount carrier flights from different European destinations.
+Luton in particularly has a good selection of discount carrier flights from different European destinations.
 By the same token, Silverstone is also only a train ride away from London, and there are also dedicated coach services running from the capital to the circuit on Grand Prix weekend, so it’s worth considering staying in London and making the most of the city by night.

 Flights to the UK

-- From the USA: most direct flights from the USA arrive at London Heathrow airport (LHR), though a handful fly into Gatwick (LGW).
+- From the USA: most direct flights from the USA arrive at London Heathrow airport (LHR), though some do fly into Gatwick (LGW).
 The flight time is from 8-11 hours.
-Expect to pay at least $800-1200 USD return.

-Western European visitors can also make use of the quick and affordable Eurostar train service from Paris and Lyon.
+- Eurostar: Western European visitors can also make use of the quick and affordable Eurostar train service from Paris and Lyon.
 The direct service via the Channel Tunnel takes just 2.5 hours from Paris Gare du Nord to Kings Cross St Pancras in central London.
 Return tickets on Grand Prix weekend from €89.
-For reservations, visit the Eurostar website.

 Driving to Silverstone